Ryannn06/Plant.co/README.md

 # Plant.co
 A Plant Services Co. website built in Nextjs and MySQL.
 Visit the website [here](https://plantco.netlify.app).

+#Get Started
+In order to use the application, the setup directions are as follows:

 ## Automatic Installation
 Create a Next.js app using create-next-app, which sets up everything automatically.
 To create a project, run:
 > npx create-next-app@latest